Scalekit FAST MCP Integration is now live

 Context-aware wrapping: Inject memory or workflow state

 While capability aggregation simplifies APIs into higher-level tools, the context-aware wrapping pattern goes further.
 It adds lightweight memory or state tracking between steps, useful when agents perform multi-step flows like search → select → update.
 Stateless APIs can’t track session or user intent between these steps, so this pattern wraps them with session logic or intermediate storage.
+Additionally, incorporating node context helps define the environment or scope in which MCP tool functions operate, supporting more advanced workflows by integrating with server-side implementations or API endpoints.

 • Pros: Enables more natural, conversational flows for agents.